 “Always,” Jack said with a grin as he adjusted the pack on his back.

-Rather surprised—Jack had never seemed like the kind of person who was into guns—Alex raised his eyebrows.
+Jack had never seemed like the kind of person who was into guns, so Alex was rather surprised.

 “You?”
 Jack asked, his forehead furrowed like he doubted it.